DanyLan/GKE-EXPOSE-SERVICES/ExternalServices.md

 1. Create your cluster
 2. Create a VM and get the internal IP and run a http service this way:

-`python -m SimpleHTTPServer 27017`
+       python -m SimpleHTTPServer 27017

 ![](https://github.com/DanyLan/GKE-EXPOSE-SERVICES/blob/master/internalIP.png)

-3. Now that we have the IP address, let us create the service
+3. Now that we have the IP address, let us create the service `kubectl create -f mongoservice.yaml`

        kind: Service
        apiVersion: v1